batuorgvue/mundungus/README.md

 This is safe but not very precise, and it can make them cumbersome to work with.
 Oftentimes you know what the type should be.

-To tell `mundungus` to use a specific TypeScript type for a `json` column, use a JSDoc `@type` annotation:
+To tell `pg-type-gen` to use a specific TypeScript type for a `json` column, use a JSDoc `@type` annotation:

 ```sql